yongsookimlab/Whole_Mouse_Brain_3D_Cell_Counting_Pipeline/README.md

 ### ML Counting Quality Control
-> The purpose of this section is to utilize the scripts within the **quality_control** folder for manually checking the segmentation accuracy of the trained ilastik ML for signal-containing voxels/cells.
+> The purpose of this section is to utilize the scripts within the **quality_control** folder for quickly checking the segmentation accuracy of the trained ilastik ML for signal-containing voxels/cells and the registration accuracy.
 It is helpful to use this tool during ML training and optimization.

-1.
+1. Download

 > Contact: For questions or assistance, please contact the lab's principal investigator, Yongsoo Kim (yuk17@psu.edu).